peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IWriter ToWriter(
         this PeterO.IByteWriter output);

-Wraps a byte writer (one that only implements a ReadByte method) to a writer (one that also implements a three-parameter Read method.)In the .NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as follows: `output.ToWriter()`  .
+ Wraps a byte writer (one that only implements a ReadByte method) to a writer (one that also implements a three-parameter Read method.)
+In the .NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as follows:  `output.ToWriter()` output.ToWriter() .
 If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.

   <b>Parameters:</b>

  * <i>output</i>: A byte stream.